rses-dl-course/rses-dl-course.github.io/README.md

 ## Building the entire site

-Website is built to the `docs` directory for hosting on github pages.
+Website is built to the `build` directory for testing the complete site.
+Use `http-server build` to test the complete site.

 ```
 npm run build
+http-server build
 ```